 About Cub Scouts

 Cub Scouts is open to all children in grades K – 5.
 The program is designed with the ages of the children in mind.
+A parent or guardian must attend each meeting with their Cub Scout.

 1st grade – Tiger Cubs.
-For the youngest cub scouts, they learn to do things with a family member.
+For a tiger scout, they learn to do things with a family member.
 They learn about the community, sports, rule following, etc. And they have fun doing it!
-A parent or guardian must attend each meeting with their Tiger Cub.
-More information is available here.
+More information is available on the Scouting America Website here.

 2nd grade – Wolf Cubs.
 The scouts are getting a little bit older, and are able to do more than they could last year.
 The requirements to earn the Wolf rank badge are more difficult than it was for the Tiger rank.
 While some of the achievements will be performed in the Den meetings, most of them will be completed by the scout and his parent/guardian at home.
 As their child’s Akela, the parent/guardian will sign in their child’s handbook that they have done their best to complete the achievements.
 At the Den meeting, the Den leader will record the achievements that have been signed off.
 More information can be found here.